Healing from

 Virtual/telephone individual sessions are provided for clients who reside in Ontario only, including but not limited to: Durham Region (Pickering, Ajax, Whitby, Oshawa, Courtice, Bowmanville, Newcastle, Uxbridge, Port Perry), Peterborough, Kingston, Greater Toronto Area (Toronto, Scarborough), North York, Markham, Richmond Hill, Brampton, Mississauga, Oakville, Kitchener, London, Bayfield, Clinton, Goderich.

-In-person individual psychotherapy sessions NOW AVAILABLE in Ajax (Whitby coming soon!)
+In-person individual psychotherapy sessions NOW AVAILABLE in Whitby (location at BeWell Therapy Office)

 Sometimes it may feel like it is a slow process which is expected because healing happens when there is a therapeutic relationship of safety and trust.
 It is important to me that you can feel safe enough to process overwhelming emotions.
 Together, we will build safety at your own pace.
 I am in no rush.
 My formal training in AEDP and IFS has equipped me so that I can be with you every step of the way.
 I also integrate informed approaches to other modalities such as CBT and DBT.
 I hope you will book your free consultation with me to see if we are a good fit for your healing